AV306/xenon/README.md

 2. Define a constructor and call `super( <name> );`, replacing `<name>` with the name of your feature.
 3. Register event callbacks in the constructor, see `Timer` for an example.
 (Note: some features, like JumpBoost, that require  modifying the return values of methods, are more complex.
 Use `EventFields`, see `JumpBoost`.
 Please DO NOT just write your code in the mixin itself, that defeats the whole purpose of the event system >:( )
 4. Register your feature by calling its constructor in `Xenon` (main class).
-5. Add any translations to the lang file.
+5. Add any translation keys to the lang file.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-why did i even spend more than a year of my life making this, no one even cares about or notices, much less uses this stupid thing

-update: someone noticed yayy